atom/sort-lines/README.md

 ### Installation

-From GUI: Settings -> Install -> search for "sort-lines" and click "Install"
+From within Atom: Settings -> Install -> search for "sort-lines" and click "Install" OR

 From CLI: `apm install sort-lines` and restart Atom.